microsoft/bedrock/cluster/azure/README.md

 }
 ```

 Note: You may receive an error if you do not have sufficient permissions on your Azure subscription to create a service principal.
+If this happens, contact a subscription administrator to determine whether you have contributor-level access to the subscription.

 ## Create Terraform Configuration Files